FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 2. BGP best path selection.
 3. Update the FC path attributes and continue advertising the BGP route.

 The AS that originates a BGP UPDATE message with the FC path attributes only performs the third step.
-An AS which no longer propagates a BGP UPDATE only completes the first two steps.
+An AS that no longer propagates a BGP UPDATE only completes the first two steps.
 For the sake of discussion, we assume that AS 65537 receives an FC-BGP UPDATE message for prefix 192.0.0/24, with an originating AS of 65536 and a next hop of 65538.
 All three ASes support FC-BGP.

 ## Verify the AS-Path Attribute